 The Implant Adapter is a temporary device used at system implant during the electrode mapping process.
 The therapy circuit requires two connections; the therapy lead and IPG case.
-The Implant Adapter comes in two variations (Figure 4).
-The first adapter variation achieves the temporary connections through the header port.
-In the second adapter variation the therapy lead is connected directly to the IPG header port and the case connection is made via a clip placed on the IPG surface.
-The adapters are fully interchangeable.
+The Implant Adapter is shown in Figure 4.
+The therapy lead is connected directly to the IPG header port and the case connection is made via a clip placed on the IPG surface.

-Figure 4: Implant Adapters
+Figure 4: Implant Adapter